CUAutoDrone/cuautodrone.github.io/src/2~Getting_Started/2~The_Basics/2~GitHub.md

 Git Bash is like your operating system's command prompt, but with added functionality and integration with git!
 It still allows you to navigate your files, but makes it easy to view the branches your different repositories are on, and perform git commands.
 Various IDEs do offer git integration as well, and at first glance this may seem like all you need.
 After all, who would rather type commands over pressing a button to push or pull?
-Git bash is still extremely useful to have/know how to use, though -- git integration in IDEs can often be buggy.
+Git bash is still extremely useful to have and know how to use, though, since git integration in IDEs can often be buggy.

-If you don’t already have one, go to GitHub and create an account
+If you don’t already have one, go to GitHub and create an account using your Cornell email.

 Install Git + Git Bash [Here](https://git-scm.com/downloads)